deepstreamIO/deepstream.io-website/content/tutorials/75-example-apps/http-iot-stock-monitor/index.md

   available through merchants and action sites for as little as $5.
 The one we're using is listed as an "Elegiant Nodemcu Lua ESP8266 ESP 12E" and cost €10 delivered.
-- An electronics breadboard and jumper cables.
+- An electronics breadboard with jumper cables.
-- A photoresistor/LDR like [this one](http://uk.farnell.com/excelitas-tech/vt90n1/ldr-200kohm-80mw-vt900-series/dp/2293503).
-- 1 x 20kΩ resistor (a pull-up for the photoresistor).
-- 2 x status LEDs – 1 red, 1 green.
+- 4 x momentary switches
-- 2 x 330Ω resistors for the LEDs.
+- 4 x 220Ω pull-up resistors for the switches.

 ![Schematic](schematic.png)

-The circuit is very simple to put together, just make sure the LEDs are correctly oriented.

 ## Setting up